irecsys/CARSKit/README.md

 ### Algorithms

-In terms of the traditional recommendation algorithms, such as UserKNN, BiasedMF, SLIM, etc, the implementations of those algorithms are from LibRec-V1.3.
+* **Traditional recommendation algorithms**: The implementations of those algorithms (such as UserKNN, BiasedMF, SVD++, SLIM, etc) are from LibRec-V1.3.
 Those algorithms can be used in two ways: 1). run a traditional recommendation algorithm directly on the data set; 2). run a traditional recommendation algorithms after data transformation (e.g., by item splitting).

-In terms of the context-aware recommendation algorithms, CARSKit simply divides it into two categories: **Transformation Algorithms** and **Adaptation Algorithms**.
+* **Context-aware recommendation algorithms**: CARSKit simply divides it into two categories: **Transformation Algorithms** and **Adaptation Algorithms**.
 The transformation algorithms try to convert the mulidimensional recommendation problem into traditional 2-dimensional problem, so that the traditional recommendation algorithms can still be used.
 In contrast to those algorithms based on transformation algorithms, the adaptation algorithms focus on their effect on building algorithms by adapting to the multidimensional rating space.
 Most of the algorithms inside belong to the contextual modeling algorithms, such as Context-aware Matrix Facatorization, Tensor Factorization, Contextual Sparse Linear Method, Factorization Machines, and so forth.

 ### Reference